glroyal/litebox/README.md

 - Adaptive Density is a function of image resolution vs devicePixelRatio vs presentation size.
 This function may be applied to an image whenever the window geometry changes.
 The rendition may shift between SD, HD, and SuperHD as the window is resized, or the device is rotated.

-- None of the above applies for SD or HD displays (devicePixelRatio == 1), or *fixed size* mode when the Adaptive Density Ratio (ADR) has been decimated to 1.
+- None of the above applies for SD or HD displays (devicePixelRatio == 1), or *constant size* mode when the Adaptive Density Ratio (ADR) has been decimated to 1.
 In that case, the image is downloaded at the presentation size, which conserves bandwidth on SD and HD devices by not downloading more image detail than the display can resolve.